 A brand personality is a set of human traits that belong to a specific brand and can be conveyed through tone of voice and visuals.
-It helps make customers choose a certain company over its competitors, form an emotional attachment, build strong long-lasting relationships with clients, and gain customer loyalty and trust.
+It helps make customers choose a certain company over its competitors, form an emotional attachment, build solid and long-lasting relationships with clients, and gain customer loyalty and trust.

 Why is brand personality important?

 When we discuss branding, we don’t necessarily mean name, logo, and tagline.
-It also includes giving characteristics and properties to the company to create a unique identity that will help people recognize a specific brand and differentiate it from other alternatives in the market.
+It also includes giving characteristics and properties to the company to create a unique identity that will help people recognize a specific brand and differentiate it from other alternatives on the market.

 People buy products and services they like and can relate to.
 To acquire customers, marketers create a clear sense of a company.
 An inconsistent brand with generic messages and without any intention or strategy behind those messages can’t gain the love and trust of customers.
-There are hundreds of brands out there that convey their essence better and thus dispose people to purchase.
+There are hundreds of brands out there that convey their essence better and dispose people to purchase.

 A brand personality is a set of human characteristics your brand has.
 It empowers your company to build connections with your target audience.
 Not only people can have traits, values, and beliefs.
-Brands have them too to attract and reach the masses.
+Brands obtain them too to attract and reach the masses.
 This is the way you can evoke emotions in consumers and build brand equity.
 With a strong brand personality, you can easily obtain loyal customers and differ from your competitors.

 Brand personality is essential for any company, so it’s necessary to know about its types as well.
 Let’s walk you through the five main kinds.

-Types of Brand Personalities
+Types of brand personalities

 Brands that position themselves as sincere are loved and trusted by customers because they can be described as straightforward and trustworthy.
 Such companies strive to tell the facts, give consumers transparency, and use real-life experiences to promote their products and services.
-Honest, real, cheerful, friendly, and genuine that’s how we can describe them.
+Honest, real, cheerful, friendly, and genuine is how we can describe them.

 Companies that have an “excitement” trait provide their audience with an unforgettable experience.
 They encourage customers to join them and discover something new and unknown.
 Such brands are good at creating hype around their products or services.

-Jeep, an automobile brand is famous for its rugged and unique style.
+Jeep, an automobile brand, is famous for its rugged and unique style.
 Jeeps are manly and stylish cars.
 The name of this brand is usually associated with freedom, passion, and adventure.
 Customers who choose these cars are considered to be resolute people without boundaries who strive for adventure.

 It’s wonderful that now you know the difference between the five main types of brand personalities.
-Yet to be in the know, it’s critical to be aware of the steps required to develop a strong brand personality that will conquer customers with different backgrounds, locations, and interests.
+However, to be in the know, it’s critical to be aware of the steps required to develop a strong brand personality that will conquer customers with different backgrounds, locations, and interests.

-How to create a strong brand personality?
+How to create a strong brand personality

 - Analyze your competitors.
-Except for reflecting your brand message, you need to consider brand differentiation to identify your competitive advantage that will attract leads.
+Except for reflecting your brand message, you need to consider brand differentiation to identify your competitive advantage that will attract new leads.
 For this purpose, you should analyze the brand personalities of your competitors to know the traits of the brands in your industry.
-For example, if the majority of your competitors prefer “competence”, it would be great to develop in a different direction and focus, let’s say, on “sincerity”.
+For example, if the majority of your competitors prefer “competence”, it would be great to develop in a different direction and focus, let’s say, on “sincerity.”

 These four tips will help you a lot when developing a brand personality.
 Be consistent in your decisions to present a strong and reliable brand to your target audience.
-It’s time to proceed to the famous brands that belong to different types of personalities and operate in different industries.
+It’s time to proceed to the famous brands that belong to different types of personalities and operate in various industries.

 - Harley Davidson